unocps/unocps.github.io/_teaching/2019-fall-teaching-1.md

 ## Late Policy
 Homeworks and Programming Assignments are subject to late penalty.
 Here is the point deduction policy: 20% deduction (late by 1 day), 40% deduction (late by 2days), 80% deduction (late by 3 days), and no credit if late by more than three days.
-<span style="color:red">some **This is Red Bold.** text</span>

 Contact the instructor in case of medical emergency, and a written proof from your doctor is required.

 ## Academic Integrity